donmor/TiddloidLite/Readme.md

-# Tiddloid
+# Tiddloid Lite

 ![avatar](img/img01.png)    ![avatar](img/img02.png)

-Tiddloid is an app to work with locally stored TiddlyWikis.
+Tiddloid Lite is an app to work with locally stored TiddlyWikis, a lightweight version of [Tiddloid](https://github.com/donmor/Tiddloid).
 Once have some ideas, you can immediately write them down and save it in a tiddler, and sync the Wiki to your other devices so that you can access these ideas anywhere.

 See http://tiddlywiki.com/ for more details of TiddlyWiki.

 ### Features

 * Create new Wikis with latest template
-* Import existing Wikis stored on a writable device
+* Import existing Wikis from file providers, supporting local and cloud.
-* Browse on the Internet and fork Wiki sites interested (Supports TW5 only)
 * TiddlyWiki detection
-* Saving TiddlyWikis to local files by clicking the Save button
+* Saving TiddlyWikis to the source file by clicking the Save button
-* Backup system that compatible with TiddlyDesktop, the desktop TiddlyWiki saver
 * Creating shortcuts to existing wiki on desktop

 ### License